Hickory Point Student Handbook

 Click on a title to view the information below.

 Bicycles are considered as vehicles of transportation to and from school.
-The following rules,
+The following rules, as well as all “Illinois Rules of the Road” are to be followed:

 - Bicycles should be walked on school property and when crossing intersections.